 Canada offers the ultimate luxury for travellers seeking respite from their frenetic, cramped lives with plenty of untouched, open spaces.
 But there is a price to be paid for this vastness as transportation is not always convenient and sometimes not available at all.
 However, with some thought and advance planning, it is possible to get around Canada easily and cheaply.

 Air travel can be costly and it is best to shop around for a cheap ticket.
-Advance booking, not taking direct flights and not flying during the peak hours (7am to 7 pm) offer savings.
+Advance booking, not taking direct flights, and not flying during peak hours (7 am to 7 pm) offer savings.
 The two major airlines, both privately operated are Air Canada and Canadian Airlines International.
 They are both connected with a slew of regional airlines to cover the whole country.

 SIGHTS & HIGHLIGHTS OF CANADA